Nathan Chen wins fifth straight US Figure Skating title - WTMJ

 Chen fell all over the ice in the short program at the Pyeongchang Games, then was spectacular in winning the free skate to begin what now is nearly three years of being on the top step of the medals podium.
 He won the 2018 worlds — two-time Olympic champion Yuzuru Hanyu was injured and skipped them — and then took worlds again in 2019.

 But the coronavirus pandemic caused cancellation of last year’s worlds in Montreal, as well as this season’s Grand Prix final.
-Only at Skate America in October was Chen able to strut his stuff.
+So only at Skate America in October was Chen able to strut his stuff.

 So it’s understandable and excusable if he wasn’t at his peak Sunday.
 And really no matter, too.